jeju5/management/cs/aws/aws_developer.md

       * choose a template 'fact skill'
       * in dashboard paste lambda function arn into default region section
       * click save endpoint. this will host Alexa to this lambda endpoint.
-* Step Function
+* AWS Step Function
-  * allows visualization of workflow
+  * allows visualization of workflow & status
   * Amazon States Language is the language that builds this step function (it is JSON-based)
   * it logs state of each step
   * LAB